 PDA (patent ductus arteriosus) - a heart problem in which the ductus arteriosus does not close soon after birth.
-This allows blood to go back to the lungs instead of out to the rest of the body
+This allows improper mixing of oxygenated and poorly oxygenated blood

 Ask the health care team when you have questions-they are there to help.